 In short, when done right, custom post types help grab your visitors’ attention, and improve their overall reading experience.

-What are custom post types?
+What are custom post types and how to create them?

 Let’s start with posts and pages.
 They are the two most commonly used content types in WordPress.